MongoDB

 <Steps>

-<Step title="Connect as Admin">
+<Step title="Connect as admin">

 Connect to your MongoDB instance using the Mongo shell (`mongosh`) with administrative privileges.